stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?

+Answer (aguenane-stat6250): it to accommodate students enrolling in the course late.